10 simple rules for posting comments and discussions on libcom.org.

 10. Overview & legal bit

-Start new threads in the appropriate forum.
+Post comments and discussions in the appropriate place.
 Give relevant, precise titles, don't capitalise every letter ("LOOK @ TH1S!!" - is not acceptable).
 Give meaningful post content which gives people something to discuss - relevant? coherent? formatted?

 Play the ball, not the person

 The internet is not as far removed from real life as you'd like it to be.
 People are real, have real feelings and thoughts.
 Do not abuse people because of their ideas and beliefs for no reason.
 Be aware that not everyone has read as much Bakunin as you.
 Be nice to new posters and people developing their ideas.
-ANY KIND of oppressive, sexist, racist, unreasonable personal abuse, discrimination etc. is not allowed and threads will be removed and offenders banned.
+Any kind of oppressive, sexist, racist, transphobic, unreasonable personal abuse, discrimination etc. is not allowed and threads will be removed and offenders banned.
 Please respect people's privacy and refrain from posting up personal details without their permission.
-Untrue smears or allegations against other forum users or related individuals or organisations are not permitted.
+Untrue smears against other site users or related individuals or organisations are not permitted.

-Cyber-bullying/harassment can be as simple as continuing to send private messages to someone who has said they want no further contact with the sender, but it may also include threats, sexual remarks, pejorative labels, ganging up by making them the subject of ridicule in forums, and posting false statements as fact aimed at humiliation or defamation.
+Cyber-bullying/harassment is not tolerated on libcom.org.
+It may also include threats, sexual remarks, pejorative labels, ganging up by making them the subject of ridicule in forums, and posting false statements as fact aimed at humiliation or defamation.
 Cyber-bullies may disclose victims' personal data (e.g. real name, address, or workplace/schools, photos) or may pose as the identity of a victim for the purpose of publishing material in their name that defames or ridicules them.
 Some cyber-bullies may also send threatening and harassing messages to the victims, while other post rumours or gossip and instigate others to dislike and gang up on the target.
-Please report malicious PMs to the admins via the contact form.
+Please report any cyber-bullying to the admins via the contact form.

 No trolling, no sock-puppeting